Robust Equilibria in Concurrent Games: Introduction

-The strategy $2, 4$ is the one that may give the best solution.
-We modeled the interaction of this program as a concurrent game for a situation with 2 potential clients in \figurename~\ref{fig:game-from-program}.
-Clients have a positive reward when we send them the file they requested.
 If both clients try to connect in the same slot, we use a matching penny game to decide which request was the first to arrive.
 For a general method to transform a game with continuous time into a concurrent game, see~\cite[Chapter~6]{brenguier12}.

-\paragraph*{Comparison with Nash equilibria and secure equilibria} In a Nash equilibria, we ask for a strategies that are so that no player can benefit by changing only its own strategy.
+\paragraph*{Related works and comparison with Nash equilibria and secure equilibria} Other solution concepts have been proposed as concepts for synthesis of distributed systems, in particular Nash equilibrium~\cite{ummels2009complexity,ummels2011complexity,BBMU12}, subgame perfect equilibria~\cite{Ummels08,brihaye2010}, and secure equilibria~\cite{CHJ05}.
+A subgame perfect equilibria is a particular kind of Nash equilibria, where at any point in the game, if we forget the history the players are still playing a Nash equilibrium.
 In a secure equilibria, we ask that no player can benefit or keep the same reward while reducing the payoff of other players by changing its own strategy.
-Nash equilibria and secure equilibria have been proposed as concepts for synthesis of distributed systems~\cite{CHJ05,brenguier12}.
 However these concepts present two weaknesses: \begin{myitemize} \item There is no guarantee when two (or more) users deviate together.
-It can happen on a network that the same person controls several devices (a laptop and a phone for instance) and can then coordinate there behavior.
+It can happen on a network that the same person controls several devices (a laptop and a phone for instance) and can then coordinate there behaviour.
 In that case, the devices would be considered as different agents and Nash equilibria offers no guarantee. \item When a deviation occurs, the strategies of the equilibrium can punish the deviating user without any regard for payoffs of the others.
-This can result in a situation where, because of a faulty device, nobody can emit. \end{myitemize} By comparison, finding resilient equilibria with $k$ greater than $1$, ensures that clients have no interest in forming coalitions (up to size $k$), and finding immune equilibria with $t$ greater than $0$ ensures that other clients will not suffer from some agents (up to $t$) behaving differently from what was expected.
+This can result in a situation where, because of a faulty device, the protocol is totally blocked. \end{myitemize} By comparison, finding resilient equilibria with $k$ greater than $1$, ensures that clients have no interest in forming coalitions (up to size $k$), and finding immune equilibria with $t$ greater than $0$ ensures that other clients will not suffer from some agents (up to $t$) behaving differently from what was expected.

+Note that the concept of robust equilibria for games with LTL objectives is expressible in logics such as strategy logic~\cite{CHP10} or $\text{ATL}^*$~\cite{AHK02}.
+However, satisfiability in these logic is difficult: it is 2\ComplexityFont{EXPTIME}-complete for ATL$^*$ and undecidable for strategy logic in general (2\ComplexityFont{EXPTIME}-complete fragments exist~\cite{MMPV12}).
+Moreover, these logics cannot express equilibria in quantitative games such as mean-payoff.